SowvikSuvo/SowvikSuvo/README.md

 ## About Me

-I am a passionate full-stack web developer from Bangladesh.
-I love building modern web applications and learning new technologies every day.
-Currently, I am improving my **Next.js, Firebase, MongoDB, Express.js and Authentication** skills.
+I am a passionate **MERN Stack Developer** from Bangladesh, dedicated to building modern, scalable, and user-friendly web applications.
+I enjoy exploring new technologies and continuously improving my skills in **MongoDB, Express.js, React.js, Node.js, and authentication techniques** to deliver high-quality solutions.

 ### Current Activities